3liasP/simdash/README.md

 - Speed is scaled 0-100 for display
 - Motor PWM is mapped from speed
 - Ensure serial port permissions on Linux/Mac

+## MCP Usage

+This project supports the Model Context Protocol (MCP) for enhanced Unity development with AI assistants.
+MCP allows tools like GitHub Copilot to interact directly with Unity's editor and project structure.

+### Setup MCP Server

+1. Install the Unity MCP package:
+   - Follow instructions at [Unity MCP GitHub](https://github.com/CoplayDev/unity-mcp) to set up the MCP server on your machine.
+2. Configure VS Code:
+   - Ensure you have the MCP support enabled in your VS Code setup.
+   - Update the path in `.vscode/mcp.json` if your Unity MCP installation differs:
+     - Linux: `/home/YOUR_USERNAME/.local/share/UnityMCP/UnityMcpServer/src`
+     - Windows: `C:\\Users\\YOUR_USERNAME\\AppData\\Local\\UnityMCP\\UnityMcpServer\\src`
+   - Do not commit your personal paths to version control!

+3. Start the MCP server:
+   - Open Unity and ensure the project is loaded
+   - The MCP server will automatically connect when you use compatible AI tools